-328. CASTLE ROCK
+349. CASTLE ROCK

-Madison County at S-F Scout Ranch 3 miles southeast of Knob Lick in NW cor.
-NE1⁄4 sec.
-24, T. 34 N., R. 6 E., Fredericktown 15-minute quadrangle.
+Madison County, at S-F Scout Ranch, 3 miles southeast of Knob Lick, in northwest corner NE1⁄2 sec.
+24, T. 34 N., R. 6 E., named on Knob Lick 71⁄2-minute Quadrangle.

 Castle Rock is a Byzantine castellated erosional remnant knob of Lamotte Sandstone.
 Uneven erosion cooperated with vertical fractures to produce turrets and ports.
-The sandstone is cross-bedded, i.e., strata are not uniformly parallel to one another, suggesting a very shallow sea environment at the time the sand was deposited (fig. 147).
+The sandstone is cross-bedded, i.e., strata are not uniformly parallel to one another, suggesting a very shallow sea environment at the time the sand was deposited (fig. 157).

-The mass is 50 feet high and ellipsoidal in birdseye view with a maximum diameter of 160 feet and a width of 110 feet.
+The mass is 50 feet high and ellipsoidal in birds-eye view with a maximum diameter of 160 feet and a width of 110 feet.
 It is a delight to both the climbing youngster and the more sedate viewer or photographer.

 The entrance to the S-F Scout Ranch is on Highway 67 between Farmington and Fredericktown, or 2.8 miles south of the Highway DD junction at Knob Lick.
 From Highway 67, drive east into the camp and thence southeastward to Castle Rock.
-Hiking may be required and permission should be requested to visit the site (help may also be requested - it is fairly well hidden!)
-Castle Rock shows as a very small circular contour on the east side of a south-draining tributary to Wills Branch.
+Hiking may be required and permission should be requested to visit the site.
+Follow the trail shown on the topographic map to the Rock, which lies east of Nims Lake.